coderolls/coderolls-blog/_posts/java-interview-questions/core-java-interview-questions/2022-10-23-java-oops-concepts.md

 ## Conclusion

- Abstraction, Encapsulation, Inheritance and Polymorphism are the most important oops concepts in java.
+ Abstraction, Encapsulation, Inheritance and Polymorphism are the most important oops concepts in Java.

 1. In Abstraction we **hide the internal implementation** and **highlight the functionalities offered**.
-Ex. method in java
+Ex. method in Java

 2. Encapsulation is the **process of grouping data members and corresponding methods in a single unit**.
 Ex.
 Java Class

-3. In inheritance, **a child class inherits all the properties and behaviour of parent class**.
+3. In inheritance, **a child class inherits all the properties and behaviour of the parent class**.
 It can be done by extending the parent class.
 Ex. `class Dog extends Animal{...}`
 4. **Doing one task in many ways** is called polymorphism.
-In java, polymorphism can be done using [method overloading](/method-overloading-in-java/) and [method overriding](/method-overriding-in-java/).
+In Java, polymorphism can be done using [method overloading](/method-overloading-in-java/) and [method overriding](/method-overriding-in-java/).

 ---